abderahmanj/Pi-Qibla/README.md

 - Specifically built for finding the direction of the Qibla.
 - Scaleable platform can be reprogrammed to find the direction to any point of interest.
-- With a slight change of software, this prototype can be modified for use in multiple applications.
+- With a slight change of software, can be modified for use in multiple applications.